 What is a partial hospitalization program?
 It’s a nonresidential 20-hour-per-week commitment.
 5 days a week for several hours a day.
 At the end of the day, you get to go back home.
 Sit at your own table.
 Recline on your own sofa.
 Sleep in your own bed.
 The next day, you get to wake up.
 Partake in your morning routine.
 Reflect on what you learned the previous day.
 Implement some of the practical tips you learned.
 Try something new and see what works for you.
 PHP isn’t magic.
 But it does offer a return on investment.
 You get out of it what you put in.
 This is your recovery journey.
 You have the power to turn your life into something amazing.

-If you still have questions about Harmony Recovery Group’s partial hospitalization program, call us now.
+If you still have questions about Harmony Health Group’s partial hospitalization program, call us now.
 Speak to a treatment provider today to determine if PHP is right for you.